-There are many treatment available for this condition, dependant on how long you’ve had the injury and the severity of it:
+There are many treatments available for this condition, depending on how long you’ve had the injury and the severity of it:

-- Education & Advise- Initially resting from the aggravating activity is important, and in some cases advice on anti-inflammatory medication maybe required.
+- Education & Advice- Initially resting from the aggravating activity is important, and in some cases advice on anti-inflammatory medication maybe required.

 - Ultrasound Therapy- To stimulate the healing process and speed up recovery.

 - Soft Tissue Massage- To reduce tension, improve mobility and ease your pain.

 - Acupuncture- This can stimulate the body’s natural healing process and relieve pain.

 - Exercise & Rehabilitation- Sometimes with this condition, to simply rest is inadequate and exercise is required to help strengthen the muscles.

 - Ergonomic & Postural Advice – With desk work and other occupational activities causing this condition, managing your day to day activities, and ensuring that you have correct posture is vital.

 If you suspect you have Tennis Elbow, give our friendly team a call on 01380 730473 to book an appointment with a Physio.